About Badrinath Dham

 This temple is 25 Kms.
 Far from Badrinath temple.

 Mana, the last village on the Indian side, before the Tibetan border, lies 3 km north of Badrinath.
 With the onset of winters, the villagers of Mana offer a choli to lord Badri to protect the deity from the frigid weather conditions.
 As the summer strikes, the residents unwind the choli and distribute the fires of the choli to pilgrims as maha prasad.
 Badrinath’s winter deity or the Joshimath is yet again a fabulous place for the divine recluse.

 Badrinath Travel Guide:

 Best Time to Visit Badrinath:

-Travel to Badrinath Dham depends it's opening and closing dates.
-Badrinath Dham opening and closing dates are decides by the Raj Purohit.
+Travel to Badrinath Dham depends on its opening and closing dates.
+Badrinath Dham opening and closing dates are decided by the Raj Purohit.
 Opening date decides on Basant Panchami and Closing date is being fixed on Vijaydashmi.
 April to June and September to October are the best season for Badrinath Dham Tourism.

 Max:- 8.C.
 Min-.0 deg.C.

 – Around Zero